-Provides information and experiences in assessment strategies, curriculum requirements, and planning for students with disabilities.
-Addresses legal and ethical issues.
-Includes curriculum for early intervention, elementary and secondary education, and transition planning for adult life.
+Provides information and experiences in assessment strategies, including legal and ethical issues surrounding assessment of students with special needs.
+Students develop an understanding of how to select, create, administer, and score a variety of assessments, provide appropriate accommodations and modifications, align learning objectives and assessment, and use data to make decisions.
 Designed for students seeking dual certification in Special Education with Early Childhood Education (PreK - 4) or Secondary (7 - 12) Education.
 20 hours of field experience in an inclusive placement required.
 Prerequisite: SPED 230 or consent of instructor.